ANSYS Lumerical

 Step 2: Obtain or Create an Apptainer Definition File

 Lumerical provides DockerFile container definitions, for the Docker container system.
-While Docker is a very popular system, arguably pioneered the concept of modern containerization, and is nominally the industry standard in enterprise circles, it is effectively not compatible with HPC – at least not for users and non-admins, because it requires root access to build and run containers.
+While Docker is a very popular system, arguably pioneered the concept of modern containerization, and is nominally the industry standard in enterprise circles, it is effectively not compatible with HPC – at least not for regular users, because it requires root access to build and run containers.
 Most HPC systems today use Apptainer or Podman – either of which will work on Sherlock, but Apptainer is the perfered and better supported option of the two.

 Three basic approaches to building an Apptainer container for your ANSYS software include,

-- Create an Apptainer definition file, eg.
+Bootstrap:, egBootstrap: localimage From: /path/to/docker_image - Create an Apptainer definition file, eg.

 lumerical.deffrom scratch, by following the regular Lumerical installation instructions - Convert a DockerFile to an Apptainer definition file.

 The third option is really a variation on the second, principally in the sense that there is not currently a “proper” way to dependably convert a DockerFile to an Apptainer.def.
-That said, the syntax is not terribly difficlut to follow and modern LLM (“AI”) tools, eg CLAUDE, Gemini, ChatGPT, will do most of the heavy lifting if asked.
+That said, the syntax is not terribly difficlut to follow and modern LLM (“AI”) tools, eg CLAUDE, Gemini, or ChatGPT will do most of the heavy lifting if asked.

 A Lumerical container will inevitably require numerous dependency libraries to be installed, so we recommend a combination of 2 and 3.
 A sample, and likely working, container file (e.g., lumerical.def) for building the container: